First-Year Program Learning Community 2024

 This Learning Community explores strategies to develop city growth, including the role that sports facilities and sports teams may or may not play in developing such growth.
 Such “urban development” is considered within a broader American social context characterized by race, gender, class, religious, and ethnic distinctions.
 It emphasizes the political and economic development of American cities and the intersection of public and private interests in urban policy-making, with a special focus on New York City.
 Students will conduct community-based research around economic development issues in several communities around New York City

-RFT: Reflective Tutorial (Dr. LaRocca and Dr. Brandt)
+RFT: Reflective Tutorial (Dr. Barth and Dr. Malak)

-RFT: Reflective Tutorial (Dr. Bonner and Dr. Taverner)
+RFT: Reflective Tutorial (Dr. Marra and Dr. Lau)

-EN226: American Cultures and Literatures (Dr. Eric Wilson)
+EN226: American Cultures and Literatures (Dr. Eric Dean Wilson)

-This learning community explores our relationship with the environment through the interdisciplinary connections between literature, storytelling, and political ecology.
-How have writers and filmmakers depicted the environment?
-What do we mean when we use words like “environment” and “nature”—and do we include ourselves?
-We will investigate how we understand and narrate the environment and ecological crises past, present and future, and how our framing of them shapes the way we think and act.
-Our experiential learning will include volunteering for the on-campus chapter of the Food Recovery Network, which fights waste by delivering unused food to nearby communities, or working in the campus composting program.
-We will also take at least one field trip to a New York City park to reflect deeper on the themes of the course through place.
+This learning community explores our relationship with the environment through the interdisciplinary connections between language, literature, and political ecology.
+What cultural and aesthetic strategies can help us address the climate crisis?
+How have writers and artists depicted nature and the environment?
+What do we mean when we use words like “environment” and “nature” – and do we include ourselves?
+How do we engage with non-human life in the city?
+We will investigate how we understand and narrate the environment and ecological crises, and how our framing of them shapes the way we think and act.
+Our experiential learning will include working with community partner Snug Harbor Cultural Center and Botanical Gardens, who will teach us about wetland ecology, as well as working in the campus composting program.
+We will also take multiple trips to New York City public parks and eco-art galleries to reflect deeper on the themes of the course.

 MI200: Microbiology (Dr. Katherine Moccia)

-RFT: Reflective Tutorial (Dr. Moccia and Dr. Holben)
+RFT: Reflective Tutorial (Dr. Moccia and Dr. Pasquale)

 Imagine you have discovered a potentially dangerous chemical that is leaking into the NYC water system.
 You need to share the news in a productive way, avoiding widespread panic.
 How might you get your message to the public in a way that is accurate and approachable to a variety of citizens?
-In this LC, we will explore the connection between data visualization and public health, and how to communicate data most effectively.
+How could the presence of a dangerous chemical in the water system affect the economy of NYC?
+In this LC, we will explore the connection between data visualization, public health and economics and how to communicate data most effectively.
 We have partnered with a community group that examines health initiatives relevant to the residents of Staten Island.
 Students in this LC will have firsthand experience with public health initiatives relevant to microbiology, and will learn how to write and design factual and effective public health measures.